Divine providence in Judaism: Particular divine providence in Hasidic philosophy

-The teachings of Hasidic philosophy sought the inner divinity within the esoteric structures of kabbalah, by relating them to their internal correspondence in the daily spiritual life of man.
+The teachings of Hasidic philosophy sought to relate the esoteric structures of kabbalah to the daily spiritual life of man.
 It sought to awaken a personal, psychological perception of godliness in dveikut (mystical joy and cleaving to God).
-The interpretations of Judaism and Jewish philosophy in Hasidism taught new dimensions of divine unity, omnipresence and individual divine providence.
-In the new teaching of Yisrael Baal Shem Tov, the founder of Hasidism, divine providence governs every detail of Creation.
+Hasidic teachings taught new dimensions of divine unity, omnipresence and individual divine providence.
+According to Yisrael Baal Shem Tov, the founder of Hasidism, divine providence governs every detail of Creation.
 He taught that "the movement of a leaf in the wind" is a part of the Divine purpose of Creation.

+Rebbe Nachman of Breslov taught that God is good to everyone, thereby alluding to divine providence; the fulfillment of human needs such as rains for agriculture depends on the will of God as a response to the behavior of human beings.

-Based on the Cosmic "Tikkun" (Rectification) of Lurianic Kabbalah, everything in creation is part of this messianic rectification, and if it were to be missing, then the rectification would be incomplete.
-The meaning of this can be understood by considering its background in the esoteric structures of kabbalah, especially the teachings of Isaac Luria.
-In these new doctrines, our physical world and all its details, take on cosmic significance in the divine scheme of creation.
-Every action and each person is significant, as it relates to the overall redemption of the fallen nitzutzot (divine sparks from the primordial catastrophe of the "Shattering of the Vessels" of the world of Tohu).
-The rectification can only be achieved in this lowest realm.
-This explains that the reason that most of the mitzvot of Judaism involve action is their metaphysical role in achieving the redemption of the hidden divinity in creation.
-In the words of Luria, every animate and inanimate object has a spiritual form of "soul" within its physical form, which is its continual creating source in the Divine Light.
-Even a stone would have this level of a "soul" though this is not like the living soul of a plant, the conscious soul of an animal, or the intelligent soul of man.
+According to Lurianic kabbalah, every animate and inanimate object has a spiritual form of "soul" within its physical form, which is its continual creating source in the Divine Light.
+Even a stone has this level of a "soul", though it is unlike the living soul of a plant, the conscious soul of an animal, or the intelligent soul of man.
 It is rather its animating existence in the Divine Will, as in Jewish mysticism, creation is continuous and would revert to nothingness without the constant divine animation within it.
 Accordingly, in the words of Luria, "every leaf contains a soul that came into the world to receive a Rectification".
-Gilgul (the kabbalistic process of reincarnation), the rectification of an individual soul, becomes a microcosmic reflection in Lurianic Kabbalah, to the macrocosmic divine rectification.
-In Hasidism, the structural dynamics of this cosmic scheme are followed, but instead are related to their inner Divine dimensions in the direct psychological perception and life of man:

-The Hasidic relation of the Jewish mystical tradition, to the daily life of the common folk, sanctified the world of the shtetl in the popular imagination.
-Its charismatic adaptions of the profound thought of Hasidic philosophy, entered Yiddish literature, where the ideas of gilgul and dybuk, and the direct immanent Presence of God, affected secular Jewish culture.